Analysis: Trump's war between the states creates eBay-like fight for aid

 "People are very happy with what we’re doing," Trump said of the nation's governors Monday.
 "Now, the circumstances are so terrible because of what’s going on, but I think they’re very impressed by the federal government."

-But his demand for competition is creating deep frustration in two areas: the bids for medical equipment, and the development of tests for COVID-19 and drugs to treat it.
+But his demand for competition is creating deep frustration in two areas: the bids for medical equipment, and the development of tests for COVID-19 , the disease caused by the coronavirus, and drugs to treat it.
 State and local agencies aren't as equipped as the federal government to vet the safety of drugs and the efficacy of tests, nor are they as familiar with many of the companies coming forward to sell their solutions.

-For state and local officials, the process for buying medical supplies is like a blind auction, with service companies playing middleman between sellers and bidders.
-One broker company, Every Ancillary, lists goods such as body thermometers, face masks, scanners for detecting fevers in crowds, and test kits online.
-Bids are submitted through the broker to the unseen seller, along with proof of ability to pay and a two-way non-disclosure, non-circumvention agreement, which basically prevents the parties from revealing their relationship or cutting out intermediaries.
+For state and local officials, the process of buying medical supplies is like a blind auction, with service companies playing middlemen between sellers and bidders.
+One broker company, Every Ancillary, lists goods such as thermometers, masks, scanners for detecting fevers in crowds, and test kits online.
+Bids are submitted through the broker to the unseen seller, along with proof of ability to pay and a two-way nondisclosure, noncircumvention agreement, which basically prevents the parties from revealing their relationship or cutting out intermediaries.

 Some products have to be ordered in amounts of one million at a time.

-Meanwhile, Trump has used his bully pulpit to tout favored companies, including in a Rose Garden press briefing Monday where CEOs from various companies spoke from a podium bearing the presidential seal.
+Meanwhile, Trump has used his bully pulpit to promote favored companies, as he did in a Rose Garden press briefing Monday where CEOs from various companies spoke from a lectern bearing the presidential seal.

 So far, the administration has offered little in the way of an explanation for why Trump has not exercised more of his authority to produce supplies, keep prices down and allocate resources across the country except for a belief in "federalism."
 The idea that less power should be held at the federal level, and more at the state and local level, was at the heart of the original "war between the states" — more commonly known as the Civil War — and was first tested when South Carolina and other states attempted to "nullify" the federal government's authority by ignoring its laws.